 Bus notes must have the first and last names of the student and the student he/she is riding home with, the bus number, and a parent signature.
 The student should give the note to a secretary in the office before homeroom or during homeroom after the Pledge.
-Later in the day, between classes, the student should pick up the copy of the note from the Bus Note holder in the office.
+At the end of the school day, the student should pick up the copy of the note from the bus note board in the office.
 The student should give the note to the bus driver.